eddelbuettel/bh/README.md

 Not that this can be used solely by headers-only Boost libraries.
 This covers most of Boost, but excludes some libraries which require linking for parts or all of their functionality.

+## See Also

+See the [BH](http://dirk.eddelbuettel.com/code/bh.html) page for some more details.

+## Updating

+If needed, the script `local/script/CreateBoost.sh` can be used to update a forked version to a newer version of [Boost](http://www.boost.org/).

+We plan to keep the package up-to-date with [Boost](http://www.boost.org/) upstream, but will not necessarily follow each and every new release as we also value the merits of relative release stability.

 ## Authors